ryankurte/efm32-base/README.md

 This base project is designed to provide a quick and platform independent method of building projects for Silicon Labs EFM32 microcontrollers.

+##Motivation
+ - Getting started with Microcontrollers is hard (and time consuming)
+ - Vendor IDEs are ultimately useless when approaching testing and build-automation

+This project addresses this by providing a common base for for projects using Silicon Labs EFM32 processors.

 ##Dependencies
  - cmake
  - make